moehle/cvxpy_codegen/README.md

 **WARNING:** This tool is still in an early stage of development, and many bugs might still exist.
 Consider it an early alpha, and don't use it for safety-critical applications (yet).

-cvxpy-codegen generates embedded C code for solving convex optimization problems.
-It allows the user to specify a family of convex optimization problems at a high abstraction level using Python, and then solve instances of this problem family in C (possibly on an embedded microcontroller.)
-CVXPY-CODEGEN uses CVXPY as a front end for specifying the convex optimization problem.
-The generated C code calls an embedded solver (currently ECOS) to solve the problem.
+CVXPY-CODEGEN generates embedded C code for solving convex optimization problems.
+It allows the user to specify a family of convex optimization problems at a high abstraction level using CVXPY in Python, and then solve instances of this problem family in C (possibly on an embedded microcontroller).
+The generated C code is essentially a wrapper for embedded optimization solvers (currently only ECOS) for the specified family of problems.

-Abstractly, cvxpy-codegen addresses parametrized *families* of convex optimization problems of the form:
+Abstractly, CVXPY-CODEGEN addresses parametrized *families* of convex optimization problems of the form:

     minimize    f_0(x, a)
     subject to  f_i(x, a) <= 0, for i = 1,...,m.